Sye0w/Angular_API-Master/README.md

 The project follows a modular structure with the following key directories:

 - `src/app/components`: Contains all the Angular components
-- `src/app/services`: Houses the API, error handling, and caching services
+- `src/app/model/services`: Houses the API, error handling, and caching services
 - `src/app/interceptors`: Contains the authentication interceptor
 - `src/environments`: Includes environment-specific configuration files
+- `src/app/directives`: Contains custom directives for lazy loading and inifinite scrolling

 ## Setup and Run Instructions